Is Everybody Happy? (1943 film)

-Is Everybody Happy?
-(1943) is an American black and white musical film.
+Is Everybody Happy? is an American black and white musical film released in 1943.
+The movie was in effect a biopic for Ted Lewis.

-The taglines for the film were: "18 of the grand songs made famous by the High-Hatted Tragedian of Song'", "A FAST-STEPPING MUSICAL JAMBOREE!", "GET HAPPY! – Here comes the sweetest show in town!" and "IT'S GAY IN A GREAT BIG WAY!".
+The taglines for the film were: "18 of the grand songs made famous by the High-Hatted Tragedian of Song", "A FAST-STEPPING MUSICAL JAMBOREE!", "GET HAPPY! – Here comes the sweetest show in town!" and "IT'S GAY IN A GREAT BIG WAY!".